Abanoub-G/EWC_PoL_Adaptation/README.md

 2. Go to the OvercomingCF folder `cd OvercomingCF`

 3. Run `python3 ContinualRetrainingV7_HyperOpt.py`.
-This will automatically download the datasets used in the experiment if the don't already exist and will run the experiments.
+This will automatically download the datasets used in the experiment (if they don't already exist) and will run the experiments.